cong-pq/AtomicArch/README.md

 ## 📄 License

-This project is licensed under the terms of the license included in the `LICENSE` file.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.